Meta-analysis of Censored Adverse Events: Simulation

-Across all scenarios considered above, the BMCD is more powerful and robust than the other four methods in dealing with rare and censored event data.
-The BMCD also outperforms the other four methods in estimating incidence rates as well as ORs when AEs have low incidence and when a high proportion of AEs are censored.
+Across all scenarios considered above, {MAGEC} outperforms the other four methods in estimating incidence probabilities when AEs have low incidence and when a high proportion of AEs are censored.
 Furthermore, the quality of an estimator can be measured by its efficiency, which is defined as the asymptotic variance of an estimator \citep{casella2002statistical}.
 The larger the variance, the lower the efficiency of an estimator.
-Here, the asymptotic relative efficiency (RF) is given to examine the amount of information loss in comparing two scenarios.
-Information loss in informative censoring may lead to an inefficient estimator.
-According to the variance of the point estimator from BMCD, regarding the drug effects, the RFs of two estimators by comparing high percentage of censoring (Scenario 3) to no censoring (Scenario 1) are 0.73, 0.76 and 0.78, respectively.
-In other words, 80\% of censoring only results in 27\%, 24\%, and 22\% loss of efficiency in estimating incidence rates, respectively, compared with no censoring.
-Meanwhile, the relative efficiency of Scenario 3, with respect to Scenario 1, is approximately 0.70 on average for estimators corresponding to ORs, suggesting that only 30\% of information is lost under 80\% of informative censoring.
-In summary, the proposed method (BMCD) consistently achieves a reasonable performance in estimating the incidence rates and ORs.
+Here, the asymptotic relative efficiency (RE), defined by the reciprocal of the ratio of the asymptotic variances of two unbiased estimators, is given to examine the amount of information loss from informative censoring.
+There {is} a 10\%-20\% inflation in the RMSE from 0\% to 40\% censored data, suggesting limited efficiency loss of {MAGEC} in incidence estimation due to censoring.
+In summary, the proposed method consistently achieves a reasonable performance in estimating the incidence rates at different probability levels of AE incidence in the presence of censored data.